github/opensource.guide/_articles/how-to-contribute.md

   </p>
 </aside>

 Even if you like to write code, other types of contributions are a great way to get involved with a project and meet other community members.
-Building those relationships will give you opportunities to work on other parts of the project.
+Building those relationships will give you opportunities to work on other parts of the projects and helps to gain the knowledge.

 <aside markdown="1" class="pquote">
   <img src="https://avatars.githubusercontent.com/brettcannon?s=180" class="pquote-avatar" alt="avatar">